noriskworld/blogdown/content/post/2022-07-22-daily-stoic/index.en.md

 > Do not act as if you had thousands of years to live.
 The unavoidable hangs above your head.
 While you have life in you, while you sill can, make yourself good.  -Marcus Aurelius

-> Remember death: To say this to tell a person to remember their freedom. -Sensca,
+> Remember death: To say this to tell a person to remember their freedom. -Sensca

 > Act as if you have already died and what is left is now a gift.
 Now go live the rest properly.  - Marcus Aurelius